djkormo/katacoda-scenarios/kubernetes-cka-part4b/step1.md

 `kubectl get all,ep -n alpha`{{execute}}

-All pods should be ready nad running.
-Endpoint for service should be expoded.
+**All** pods should be ready and running.
+Endpoint for service should be exposed.

 CHECK